nmcarpentries/2021-11-15-unm-online/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to members of the UNM Health Sciences Center.
+For the purposes of NM EPSCoR reporting, attendees are asked to register at <a href="https://www.nmepscor.org/form/data-carpentry-registration-hsc">https://www.nmepscor.org/form/data-carpentry-registration-hsc</a>.
+  Please forward questions to the workshop organizers at any of the provided the email addresses.
 </p>
-{% endcomment %}

 <hr/>